Wages and entitlements for your apprentice or trainee

-Every person associated with a workplace has an obligation to ensure their own, and others', workplace health and safety, regardless of their role(s).
+Each person in the workplace has an obligation to ensure their own, and others', workplace health and safety, regardless of their role(s).

-Employers have an obligation to ensure the workplace health and safety of all their employees, including apprentices and trainees, by providing workplace inductions, personal protective equipment and controlling risks of injury and disease to their employees.
+Employers must ensure the workplace health and safety of all employees, including apprentices and trainees, by providing workplace inductions, personal protective equipment and controlling risks of injury and disease to their employees.

-Employees (including apprentices and trainees) have a responsibility to comply with all instructions given by their employer and not wilfully, or recklessly, place anyone in the workplace at risk or misuse/interfere with anything provided for workplace health and safety.
+Employees (including apprentices and trainees) must comply with all lawful instructions given by their employer and not wilfully, or recklessly, place anyone in the workplace at risk or misuse/interfere with anything provided for workplace health and safety.

 Supervision in the workplace

-Apprentices and trainees must be supervised in the workplace by an appropriately qualified person.
+As an apprentice or trainee, you must be supervised in the workplace by an appropriately qualified person(s).

 If you feel you're not being properly supervised, phone Apprenticeships Info on 1800 210 210 immediately.